 The following special techniques allow combatants to create Narrative Effects in battle, or gain advantages over their opponents.
-Each of these Techniques can be Specialized in to either increase their chance of success or their power, but any combatant can attempt to use them.
+Each of these Techniques uses the specializations and weight modifiers of the weapon being used to perform the technique.

 The Disrupt technique allows a combatant to prevent an opponent from casting spells.
-To use this technique the combatant must succeed in a Dexterity based Success check, adding any specializations in Disrupt and modifiers for weapon size.
+To initiate this technique the attacker must hit with their weapon.
 Should the combatant succeed he must then make a Power Check opposed by his opponents Mental Resistance check.
 If the power is greater than than his opponent's Mental Resistance the target loses the ability to cast spells for one full round, this also has the consequence of prematurely ending any Channeled spells that the caster may have been maintaining.

 The Pin technique allows a combatant to keep an opponent from using any action that would be considered moving for one round.
 It is useful for trapping opponents that are attempting to flee.
-To use this technique the combatant must succeed in a Dexterity based Success check, adding any specializations for Pin and modifiers for weapon size.
+To use this technique the combatant must hit with her weapon.
 Should the combatant succeed she must then make a Power Check opposed by her opponent's Physical Resistance check.
 If her Power is greater than her opponent's Physical Resistance the target is successfully Pinned.

 Maintaining a Pin